One month Vietnam Itinerary: Travel guide, tips and recommendations

 A small temple sits atop Hang Mua Viewpoint, with views over the rice fields and countryside in Tam Coc, Vietnam

-Hang Mua Viewpoint, Ninh Binh
+Hang Mua Viewpoint

 Hanoi (stopover before Halong Bay): Day 24